-- The USB cable or a memory card reader (if you save files on a MicroSD card)
+- A USB cable or a memory card reader (if your files are saved on an SD card).

 Next, you’ll need a data recovery software that is capable of recovering audio files in WMA, WAV file format.

 We recommend Stellar Photo Recovery (besides photos, it can also retrieve audio and video files) because the program is super easy to use and it supports recovering many types of audio file formats.
 You can use it to scan your device memory to see if your items are recoverable or not.
 Also, you can preview the found recordings which make finding your lost files a breeze.
 You can find other alternatives from our best data recovery software roundup reviews for Windows 10 and Mac.

 See below for detailed recovery instructions.